steamclock/bluejay/README.md

 ### State Restoration

-Once your project has BLE accessories background mode supported, you can choose to opt-in to state restoration when you start your Bluejay session.
+Once your project has BLE accessories background mode enabled, you can choose to opt-in to state restoration when you start your Bluejay session.

 ```swift
 bluejay.start(backgroundRestore: .enable(yourRestoreIdentifier))
 ```

-Additionally, Bluejay even allows you to restore listens on characteristics that were not ended when the app is backgrounded.
+Additionally, Bluejay even allows you to restore listen callbacks on subscribed characteristics that did not end when the app has stopped running.

 ```swift
 bluejay.start(backgroundRestore: .enable(yourRestoreIdentifier, yourListenRestorer))
 ```

+### Listen Restoration

+If state restoration is enabled and your app has stopped running either due to memory pressure or by staying in the background past the allowed duration (3 minutes since iOS 7), then the next time your app is launched in the background or foreground, Bluejay will call the `willRestoreListen` function on your `ListenRestorer` during state restoration if there are any active listens preserved.

 The listen restorer protocol:

 ```swift
 /**
     A class protocol allowing notification of a characteristic being listened on, and provides an opportunity to restore its listen callback during Bluetooth state restoration.